5 reasons you experience weight gain during your period

 Your period affects how well your gastrointestinal tract works to push out waste from your body.
 “Progesterone causes some relaxation of smooth muscle, leading to a reduction in gastrointestinal motility, which may lead to bloating and constipation in some women,” says Dr. Huddleston.
-To reduce both, increase the amount of fiber in your diet, particularly in the second half of the menstrual cycle, she suggests.
+To reduce both, increase the amount of fibre in your diet, particularly in the second half of the menstrual cycle, she suggests.

 3. Food intake

 Progesterone plays another weighty role during the second half of the menstrual cycle.
 It increases appetite, which may cause you to eat more.